balena-os/balena-supervisor/docs/API.md

 Added in supervisor v6.5.0.

-Used internally to check whether the supervisor is running correctly, according to some heuristics that help determine whether the internal components, application updates and reporting to the Resin API are functioning.
+Used internally to check whether the supervisor is running correctly, according to some heuristics that help determine whether the internal components, application updates and reporting to the balenaCloud API are functioning.

 Responds with an empty 200 response if the supervisor is healthy, or a 500 status code if something is not working correctly.